 About Tammy Takahashi

-Tammy Takahashi is the editor for the California HomeSchooler magazine, published by the Homeschool Association of California.
-Tammy’s articles have also appeared in a variety of magazines, including Home Education, Live Free Learn Free, Life Learning and others.
-A regular contributor to the Life Without School blog, her first book, Deschooling Gently, is due out in May, 2008.
+Tammy Takahashi is the author of Deschooling Gently: A Step by Step Guide to Fearless Homeschooling, and Zenschooling: Living a Fabulous and Fulfilling Life Without School.
+She is also the former editor for the California HomeSchooler magazine, published by the Homeschool Association of California.
+Tammy’s articles have appeared in a variety of magazines, including Home Education, Live Free Learn Free, and Life Learning.

-Tammy’s other interests include writing fiction, practicing yoga, running, reading, playing Pokémon TCG with the kids, visiting new places and sitting still listening to the world (preferably with a glass of red wine in hand).
+Tammy’s other interests include knitting, writing fiction, practicing yoga, running, reading, playing games with the kids, visiting new places, studying Buddhism other religions/philosophies, and thinking about how the world works.

 Contact Tammy Takahashi